MiguelCastillo/Brackets-InteractiveLinter/README.md

 How to
 ===============

 * Install, please download the zip file and place it under the user directory.
 Brackets makes this really simple by going to Help > Show Extensions Folder.
-Drop in the uncompressed zip file, restart brackets and you should see Editor Theme in the main menu.
+Drop in the uncompressed zip file, restart brackets and you should start getting feedback on your code.

 Links